Myojo Bubuka: The Best Abura Soba Instant Noodle

 - The white one contains mayonnaise

-According to the ingredient list on the side of the package, the seasoning sauce for this Abura Soba mainly consists of lard, mayonnaise, soy sauce, sugar, vegetable fat and oil, pork and chicken extract, salt, flavoring oil, Chashu extract, brewed vinegar, and spices.
+Next, let’s see the ingredients label on the side of the box, Based on that, the seasoning sauce of this Abura Soba mainly consists of lard, mayonnaise, soy sauce, sugar, vegetable oil, pork and chicken extract, salt, flavoring oil, Chashu extract, brewed vinegar, and spices.

-For those who want to try this addictive Japanese instant noodle someday, lastly let me show you how it is cooked with photos.
+Lastly, for people who want to try this Japanese instant noodles someday, let me share how it is cooked.

 |1||First, peel back the paper lid about halfway and take all the packets out from the container|

 |2||Then, add in the contents of the clear transparent packet|

 |3||Pour boiling water until it reaches the line indicated inside the box|

 |4||Close the lid and let the noodles sit and cook for 4 minutes|

 |5||4 minutes later, peel off the small paper seal on the corner of the top lid|